mantinone/CashbetAppathon/README.md

 # Common Problems and how to resolve them

 * If `truffle migrate` responds with "network up to date" and doesn't give you an address then try running `truffle migrate --reset`

+# Notes

+If you init IPFS too many times or in the wrong directory, it might be beneficial to reset your IPFS:
+`ipfs pin ls --type recursive | cut -d' ' -f1 | xargs -n1 ipfs pin rm  `
+`ipfs repo gc  `